ElpidaS/blowflies/README_CR.md

 ![](C:\Users\Elpida\AppData\Roaming\marktext\images\2023-05-11-18-17-17-image.png)

 In both of them, more than half of the assembly is a no-hit.
 But they have the same GC content as the arthropoda.
-So it should be that those contigs fly dna but the contigs are so small (N50 ~1000 nt) to be taxonomized.
+So it should be that those contigs are fly dna but the contigs are so small or full of repeats (?)
+(N50 ~1000 nt) to be taxonomized.

-Question rised;

-- the biased GC content find previously was biased on the left not the right like here...

-- the contamination does not seem to be that much (3%)

-- the problem is the no-hit which I guess has to do with the fact that we are talking about an illumina assembly...
+Christine did say that they suspect the genome has an unusually high repetitive content.
+However - most of the no hits (histograms on the top and right of the plot) have similar GC and coverage to the arthropoda hits, which reassures us that these no-hit contigs are actually blowfly.

 - should focus on the cleaning reads in order to have a descent kmer plot

 Output (./blobtools view);

 - `blobDB.table.txt`

+### Blobtools; Partition

+> Keep only the contigs that contain the athropods DNA

+For this step we used;

+- A `custome R script` (from Rob) - locally in my PC- to create the list of the contigs to keep

+- `seqtk` - use that list to extract the contigs from raw assembly

+HAVE TO WRITE DOWN !!!

 # <u>Chapter 1</u>